Agile in IT Operations stories: A Network Operation Center

 How do we avoid context switching ?

-At the time, Network specialists were the ones dealing directly with customers, systems and network related issues.
-Support applications specislists were in charge of analyzing and developping applications to keep NOC’s support systems evolving.
+At the time, Network specialists were the onces dealing directly with customers, systems and network related issues.
+Support applications specialists were in charge of analyzing and developping applications to keep NOC’s support systems evolving.

 How did we keep communication and collaboration on between both groups?